50 STEM Activities for Kids of All Ages and Interests

 11. Build a bottle rocket

 Build a bottle rocket, and learn how molecules act under pressure when applied to launching a rocket.
-Connect this with Newton’s 3rd law of motion and how every action has an equal and opposite reaction.
+Connect this with Newton’s third law of motion and how every action has an equal and opposite reaction.
 Connect with watching rockets being launched by NASA and how the same concept is applied as they are being sent up into space.

 12. Understand how volcanoes erupt